rzvdaniel/svelte-dynamic-import-v2/README.md

-# Dynamic Runtime Component Import Example in Svelte
+# Dynamic Runtime Component Import in Svelte

 This is a project template for [Svelte] showcasing dynamically component loading at runtime.